Opt Out Requests

 Intake Methods

-DataGrail provides three methods to submit Opt Out Requests:
+DataGrail provides three methods to submit Opt Out Requests.

 Privacy Request Center